-I am currently a 'Profesor Ayudante Doctor' (assistant lecturer) on Applied Mathematics at the Universidad de Oviedo.
+I am currently a 'Profesor Titular' (lecturer) of Applied Mathematics at the Universidad de Oviedo.
 I have taught all the available topics at the School of Engineering at which I work: Calculus, Linear Algebra, Advanced Calculus, Numerical Methods, you name it.
 There are quite a few lecture notes and problem sets at the specific page.

 I am an algebraic geometer focusing on singularities of ordinary differential equations, vector fields and their relations to valuation theory.
 This is my list of publications as shown by MathSciNet.